cogdog/tru-collector/README.md

 In this theme Wordpress `Posts` are renamed `Collectables` but have all the attributes of garden variety blog posts.

-(1) Create a fresh Wordpress site.
+(1) Create a fresh new Wordpress site.

-(2) Create a User with login name of "collector" with Author role.
+(2) Create a user with login name of "collector" with Author role.
 No one actually uses the account, the site invisible logs in guests as this user.
-Make note of the password.
+Make note of the password that Wordpress generated.
 Make it cryptic.

-(3) Install the [Fukasawa theme](https://wordpress.org/themes/fukasawa).
+(3) Install the [Fukasawa theme](https://wordpress.org/themes/fukasawa) from the Wordpress Dashboard (I'll gamble that you know how to install themes, search on `Fukasawa` from Appearance -- Themes.
 It does not need to be activated, it just needs to be present.

-(4) Install the [https://github.com/cogdog/tru-collector/blob/master/upload-to-wordpress-tru-collector.zip](TRU Collector theme) downloaded as part of this repo.
+(4) Install the [TRU Collector theme](https://github.com/cogdog/tru-collector/blob/master/installable-tru-collector.zip) downloaded as part of this repo.

 (5) Activate TRU Collector as the site's theme.
 In this theme, Posts are renamed **collectables** and thus on the dashboard: